GiulioCentorame/pbspro-delta2/README.md

-# pbs-torque
+# PbsPro Snakemake profile for delta2

-This profile configures Snakemake to run on the pbspro version used by elta2 (Institute for molecular bioscience, University of Queensland).
+This profile configures Snakemake to run on the pbspro version used by delta2 (Institute for molecular bioscience, University of Queensland).

 ## Setup